matthewpriddy/Active-Directory-Deployed-in-the-Cloud/README.md

 From the Network Interface screen, on the left side, find the "IP Configurations" selection.
 Select it.

-Note the Private IP address status shown on the lower left of the screen, how it describes the Private IP Address as "dynamic".
+Note the Private IP address status shown on the lower left of the screen, and how it describes the Private IP Address as "dynamic".
 We need to change that.
-To the left of the Private IP Address, left click on where it says "ipconfig1".
+To the left of the Private IP Address, left-click on where it says "ipconfig1".

 ![image](https://github.com/matthewpriddy/Active-Directory-Deployed-in-the-Cloud/assets/132313534/711fe19d-bf37-44d8-8cd1-a8c1ffba39be)

-Under Private IP Address settings, change the Allocation to Static, then select save.
+Under Private IP Address settings, change the Allocation to Static, then select Save.
 This is to ensure that the IP address doesn't change.

 ![image](https://github.com/matthewpriddy/Active-Directory-Deployed-in-the-Cloud/assets/132313534/d9f2158c-9a18-4760-82ea-39277654f79c)